-This is recorded on GO4school.
+This is recorded on ClassCharts.

-A clear verbal caution will be delivered assertively and privately, where possible, regarding the breach alongside creating a clear awareness of the consequence should they continue with the behaviour.
+A clear verbal caution will be delivered assertively and privately, where possible, regarding the breach, alongside creating a clear awareness of the further consequences should they continue with the behaviour.
 This could then include a move within the classroom as required.